-The Department of English and Foreign Languages offers two Bachelor of Arts degrees: English and Cultural Studies.
-In English, students may pursue a program in British and American Literature with the opportunity to take, in consultation with their advisors, 24 hours of elective courses within or outside the department.
+The Department of English and Foreign Languages offers a Bachelor of Arts degree in English.
+Students may pursue a program in British and American Literature with the opportunity to take, in consultation with their advisors, 24 hours of elective courses within or outside the department.
 Alternatively, they may complete the requirements for certification in teaching English Language Arts at the middle/secondary (6-12) school level.
-In Cultural Studies, students may pursue a concentration in Africana or Spanish/Latin American Studies.
 The department is also responsible for providing General Education courses for the university in composition, literature, speech, and foreign languages.